alasad311/Tutrain/README.md

 - [x] Service fees to be DB wise
 - [x] Duplicate records in pending
 - [x] Disable button in pending on clicked
+- [x] hide completed session from both tutor and student